netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - PAN exclusive: path selection algorithms.
 This differs from scheduling algorithms by determiniing which paths should be allowed at all and which should be held as backup paths.
+  Path selection algorithms should have access to `initial_max_path_id` ({{Section 2.1 of QUIC-MP}}) and MAX_PATH_ID frames ({{Section 4.6 of QUIC-MP}} in order to know when, and how many, paths can be created.
+Path selection must exclude paths that are too long to guarantee 1200 bytes MTU for QUIC packets.

 Many available implementations already allow injecting most of these modules.